Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 const entry = `${new Date().toISOString()} Server started\n`;

-You get the same behavior by passing { flag: 'a' } to writeFile. appendFile exists purely for clarity - it makes the intent obvious.
+You get the same behavior by passing { flag: 'a' } to writeFile. appendFile exists for clarity: it names the intent at the call site.

 When Append Falls Short

-Append mode is great for log files, CSV files that grow over time, and audit trails.
-But it's the wrong tool for structured formats that require the full file to be valid.
-You can't append to a JSON file and get valid JSON - the closing bracket is already there.
-You'd need to read the file, parse it, modify the data structure, and write the whole thing back (ideally with atomic replacement).
+Append mode fits log files, CSV files that grow over time, and audit trails.
+It does not fit structured formats that require the whole file to remain valid.
+You cannot append to a JSON file and still have valid JSON if the closing bracket is already there.
+You would need to read the file, parse it, modify the data structure, and write the whole thing back, ideally with atomic replacement.

-For high-throughput logging, appendFile called repeatedly is inefficient because it opens and closes the file each time.
-A write stream in append mode is better:
+For high-throughput logging, repeatedly calling appendFile is also inefficient because each call opens and closes the file.
+A write stream in append mode keeps the descriptor open:

 const log = fs.createWriteStream('./app.log', { flags: 'a' });